-October 23, 2018
+December 10, 2018

-&lt;sup>6 Celite Corporation purchased the mine facility from Manville Sales Corporation in 1991 and changed its name to Imerys Minerals California in 2012.
+6 Celite Corporation purchased the mine facility from Manville Sales Corporation in 1991 and changed its name to Imerys in 2012.

 The powder mill production processes consists of varying combinations of additional crushing, milling, drying, calcining, conveying, classifying and packing.
 The natural diatomaceous earth is transformed into calcinated powders via exposure to high temperatures in the natural gas-fired rotary kilns.
 Many grades of ore contain naturally occurring sulfur.
 When this sulfur bearing ore is processed, significant amounts of sulfur dioxide are created.
 The final diatomaceous earth product is classified into a variety of grades before being bagged for shipment, by truck or by rail, to distributors and customers.